 See all news stories on our website that feature the work of Professor Harrington and colleagues.

 He completed postdoctoral research in Professor Richard Vile’s laboratory at the Molecular Medicine Programme in the Mayo Clinic, Minnesota, with a specific focus on gene therapy and viral gene delivery.
 He joined the ICR in 2001 as Team Leader in Targeted Therapy within the Section of Cell and Molecular Biology under the leadership of Professor Chris Marshall.
 He was appointed as Non-Time-Limited (Tenured) Faculty in 2008, Reader in 2010 and Professor in 2012.

-Professor Kevin Harrington specialises in developing new treatments using viruses that selectively destroy cancer cells.
-He is a Reader in Biological Cancer Therapies at The Institute of Cancer Research and an Honorary Consultant Clinical Oncologist at The Royal Marsden NHS Foundation Trust.
+Professor Harrington specialises in developing new treatments using biologically-targeted agents (such as viruses, antibodies and small molecules) that selectively destroy cancer cells and activate anti-tumour immune responses.
+He is Professor of Biological Cancer Therapies at The Institute of Cancer Research and an honorary consultant oncologist at the Royal Marsden (RMH) and St George’s Hospital.

 Professor Harrington was appointed as Joint Head of the ICR’s Division of Radiotherapy and Imaging in 2013.
 He is a National Institute for Health Research (NIHR) Senior Investigator (elected in 2016) and leads the Targeted Physical Therapies theme within the RMH/ICR Biomedical Research Centre.